mutable/boilerplate-node-react/README.md

+Welcome
+===
+This repo is meant to help you navigate the Mutable app and managing your service stack.
+We provided a boilerplate project and a walkthrough for using the Mutable app

 Setup instructions
 ---

 1. Create a `mutable` folder where your mutable projects will be located.
 Only projects inside this folder will show up inside Mutable application.
 2. Git clone this repository into the `mutable` folder you created.
 3. In Mutable application settings, write the directory of your `mutable` folder, then hit the save button on the bottom.